 Summer Research Opportunities, June-August

-In addition to the college students, 11 high school students will work in MIRTHE labs at Princeton and other universities, as well as six high school teachers and one community college teacher.
+In addition to the college students, more than 10 high school students will work in MIRTHE labs at Princeton and other universities, as well as five high school teachers.

-The participating MIRTHE institutions are: Princeton University, Rice University, City College of New York, the University of Maryland-Baltimore County, Texas A&M University and Johns Hopkins University.
+The participating MIRTHE institutions are Princeton University, Rice University, City College of New York, the University of Maryland-Baltimore County, Texas A&M University and Johns Hopkins University.
 The students at the sites in Maryland, Texas, New York and Princeton will meet with the entire MIRTHE community in the final week for the annual MIRTHE Summer Workshop.
 The workshop will take place Aug.
-2-7 on the St. John's University campus in New York City and at City College of New York.
+1-6 at Rice University in Houston, with a visit to Texas A&M University in College Station, Texas.

 Contact: Alison Gammie, (609) 258-6380, firstname.lastname@example.org